CarbonicSoda/vscode-istrainless/README.md

 ![SHOWCASE](https://github.com/CarbonicSoda/vscode-istrainless/blob/master/media/showcase.gif?raw=true)

->*Closing break window will be seen as skipping the current break.*
+>*Closing the break window early will be seen as a skip.*

 ### Customizations
 *Minibreaks*' and *Breaks*' **timeout** and **duration** could be modified...